 Rather, a person is a Jew who is one inwardly, and real circumcision is a matter of the heart—it is spiritual and not literal.
 Such a person receives praise not from others but from God.
 (Romans 2:29)

-Paul is speaking of circumcision of the heart.
-In effect it is a spiritual sign rather than a literal sign of the new covenant between God and God’s people.
+It is quite likely that Paul had this in mind when he spoke of the new covenant.
+As a good Jew and a good Pharisee, he would have been very aware of Jeremiah’s prophetic declarations.
 It is unfortunate that this has not become a more prevalent symbol in Christianity today.
-It is spoke of in some parts of our religion but it is not as prevalent as many symbols.
+It is spoken of in some parts of our religion but it is not as prevalent as many symbols.
 The heart if a very powerful symbol which does resonate as a symbol of love even in our scientific materialistic world today.

 The heart traditionally represented the feeling world of human existence at the deepest level and going back to ancient times.
 Indeed, as noted by theologian Marcus Borg: